-Even though wood is a product of nature, structural wood and the outdoor elements do not mix.
-Stroll through any forest and you'll see how nature can make short work of massive fallen timber.
-Insects, UV rays, fungi, moisture, all conspire to turn that once-proud column of wood into a hollowed-out log, and then into wood chips.
+Even though wood is a product of nature, structural wood and the outdoor elements do not mix well.
+Stroll through any forest and it is evident how nature can make short work of massive fallen timber.
+Insects, UV rays, fungi, and moisture all conspire to turn that once-proud column of wood first into a hollowed-out log, and then into wood chips.

-Nice in the forest; not so nice when it's your deck, basement exterior wall, or retaining wall.
-One way, of course, is to build those 3 items with non-organic materials: metal, CMU blocks, and masonry retaining wall blocks.
+What is expected in the forest is not beneficial when it comes to your deck, basement exterior wall, or retaining wall.
+One easy way to avoid rot is to avoid wood altogether: build with non-organic materials such as metal, CMU blocks, and masonry retaining wall blocks.
 But if you want wood, then choose pressure-treated wood, preservative-treated wood, or naturally durable wood.

 Basement Masonry Walls